-The Student Centered Funding Formula (SCFF) for 2021-22 continued to be calculated based on 70% Full Time Equivalent Students (FTES), 20% supplemental grant (number of students participating in the Pell Grant Program and California Promise Program), and 10% student success factors (i.e. certificates, associate degree transfers, transfer to 4-year institution, etc.).
+The Student-Centered Funding Formula (SCFF) for 2022-23 continued to be calculated based on 70% Full Time Equivalent Students (FTES), 20% supplemental grant (number of students participating in the Pell Grant Program and California Promise Program), and 10% student success factors (i.e. certificates, associate degree transfers, transfer to 4-year institution, etc.).
 Due to the COVID-19 Pandemic, emergency conditions allowances kept the District funded at the same level of FTES as 2019-20.
-The district has developed a conservative budget that includes a revenue deficit factor of approximately \$3.3 million.
-The 2021-22 ending balance for the unrestricted general fund is \$39 million, which came in at a higher level than expected.
+The district has developed a conservative budget that includes a revenue deficit factor of approximately \$3.5 million.
+The 2022-23 ending balance for the unrestricted general fund is \$33.8 million, which came in at a higher level than expected.
 This was due in part to new revenue sources, efficiencies and savings at all sights, and the revenue deficit factor being less than the budgeted amount.
 Additional savings which added to the increase in the ending balance include vacant positions.
-For the 2022-23 budget year, the District has budgeted for an unrestricted general fund balance reduction of \$18,024,607, which includes \$10,000,000 allocated to cover the cost of emergency facilities projects, \$2,276,880 to fund an energy efficiency project, \$6,6741,877 associated with prior year site specific savings and \$1,005,850 associated with unspent encumbered funds from the prior year.
+For the 2023-24 budget year, the District has budgeted for an unrestricted general fund balance reduction of \$7,245,960, which includes \$6,000,000 allocated to cover the cost of upgrading the aging gas lines on the MJC west campus, \$4,926,395 associated with prior year site specific savings and \$1,226,914 associated with unspent encumbered funds from the prior year.
 The Final Budget also includes \$1,000,000 allocated for facilities total cost of ownership, \$500,000 for IT total cost of ownership and \$1,000,000 to be transferred to the retiree health benefits trust account.